 This seminar focuses on the theoretical and practical aspects of designing dissertation research and provides guided instruction on how to transit from course work to individual research.
-The seminar provides coaching and support for doctoral students as they design the research plan and engage in research activities.
+The seminar provides coaching and support for doctoral students as they design research plans and engage in research activities.
 Students will be required to certify a research endeavor that demonstrates successful completion of the student learning objectives.
-Prerequisite: DBA709